 Molecular Weight – 265.33 g/mol

-Working: This medication is approved for the treatment of infections caused by worms.
-The component Albendazole acts by keeping the worm from absorbing sugar, so that the worm loses energy and dies.
+This medication is approved for the treatment of infections caused by worms.
+The component Albendazole acts by keeping the worm from absorbing sugar so that the worm loses energy and dies.

-Uses: It is used to treat parasitic infections.
-This drug is used for the treatment of cystic hydatid disease of the liver, lung, and peritoneum, caused by dog tapeworm larvae and parenchymal neurocysticercosis due to active lesion caused by pork tapeworm larvae.
+It is used to treat parasitic infections.
+This drug is used for the treatment of cystic hydatid disease of the liver, lung, and peritoneum, caused by dog tapeworm larvae and parenchymal neurocysticercosis due to active lesions caused by pork tapeworm larvae.

 Albendazole can be used to treat infections caused by other parasites such as Taenia saginata i.e. beef tapeworm, Trichinella spiralis i.e. pork worm, Trichuris trichiura i.e. whipworm, Enterobius vermicularis i.e. pinworm, Strongyloides stercoralis i.e. threadworm, Ascaris lumbricoides i.e. roundworm, Ancylostoma duodenale i.e. hookworm, and Necator americanus.

-Popular Brands and Dosages: This medicine is antihelminthic agent available in a popular brand and in form of chewable format as mentioned below:
+This medicine is an antihelminthic agent available in a popular brand and in form of chewable format as mentioned below:

 - Albenza Chewable: 200 mg and 400 mg